Carlosedrm/Carlosedrm/README.md

 -🧩 Currently, I am pursuing my studies at PUCPR.

--🔭 For a glimpse of my most notable works, visit my portfolio.
+-🔭 For a glimpse of my most notable works, visit my [Portfolio](https://carlosedrm.github.io/Portfolio/).

 -🧶 Besides my dedication to Computer Vision and AI, I also enjoy drawing and playing games.